-It might seem complicated to bake a homemade pumpkin pie, but in fact, it’s extremely easy to make one.
+It might seem complicated to bake a homemade pumpkin pie from scratch, but in fact, it’s extremely easy to make one.
 The satisfaction is real when everyone appreciates it and asks for more.
 Plus the crust is made with coconut flour which makes it great for those who can’t eat almonds or gluten.

 - Homemade or store-bought pumpkin puree – Do not buy the pumpkin pie filling because it’s full of sugar and other ingredients.

 - Pumpkin Pie Spice – You can make the spice blend at home or buy it from the store.
 My Pumpkin Pie Spice recipe is super easy to make and has so much flavor compared to store bought versions.

 - Keto Sweetener – I use an erythritol blend, and it gives the perfect sweetness to the pie without any carbs.
 How much sweetener to use?
 A traditional recipe asks for about 1 cup of sugar.
 I find that using the same amount of erythritol makes the way too sweet.
 I used 1/2 cup, and it was sweet enough for my taste buds.
 If you like it sweeter, adjust the sweetener.